thinkingmachines/geoai-immap/README.md

 We evaluated model performance across different negative sampling parameters, and that is reflected on 10K, 30K, 50K, in the 3 instances of 03_Model_Optimization.ipynb

 ## Data
 For privacy concerns, we did not include in this repo the labelled training data that identified informal settlements in Colombia.
-If you need this dataset, please contact ThinkingMachines or IMMAP at hello@thinkingmachin.es, info@immap.org.
+If you need this dataset, please contact [iMMAP Colombia](https://immap.org/colombia/) or [3iSolution Colombia](https://3is.org/colombia/) at info@immap.org, info@3is.org.

 To use your own data, please:
 1. Save informal settlement polygon as GeoPackage "area_mask.gpkg"